one-among-us/data/people/xuewulihuameng/page.en.md

 <PhotoScroll photos={[ '${path}/photos/painting.jpg',]} />

-In these two Zhihu question of [How about the experience of meeting Xuewulihuameng offline?](https://www.zhihu.com/question/269853559) and [How to appraise the seeking death behavior of Xuewuloihuameng?], many friends of her expressed their rememberance and said that Lihua was quite tender.
+In these two Zhihu question of [How about the experience of meeting Xuewulihuameng offline?](https://www.zhihu.com/question/269853559) and [How to appraise the seeking death behavior of Xuewuloihuameng?](https://www.zhihu.com/question/268738337), many friends of her expressed their rememberance and said that Lihua was quite tender.
 Even before her departure, she still consoled and encouraged one of her friends.

 She always treated people around her tenderly.
 However, what she'd done is so cruel to herself.
 In one silent midnight, she left an timing will and departed quietly.
 She weared a beautiful dress, and there is still a smile on her face when she was found by others.